-Erythromelalgia is a rare neurovascular peripheral disorder characterized by burning pain, warmth, and redness of the extremities.
+Erythromelalgia is a rare disorder characterized by burning pain, warmth, and redness of the hands, feet, arms and legs.

-The condition gets its names derived from three Greek words:
+The condition gets its name derived from three Greek words:

 erythros (red)+ melos (limb)+ algos (pain).